mikejpoole/nd0067-c4-udagram/README.md

 ## TODO files and folders:
 *    .circleci/config.yml
 *    this Readme with some basic documentation
-*    a docs folder to include architecture diagram and more detailed documentation files (MD format) on infrastructure description, app dependencies, and pipeline process

 ## TODO PROVISION AWS (and show console screenshots):